Travel Guide Pushkar – Need to see Highlights Pushkar – India

 Travel Guide Pushkar – India

 Did you know that in Pushkar there are 52 ghats on the edge of the holy lake?
 If you go to Pushkar as an Indian, you usually do so as a pilgrim.
-You want to be immersed in this holy lake for once in your life.
+They want to be immersed in this holy lake for once in their life.
 To make the visit a success, you also make a sacrifice (puja).

 Tikam, for instance, will lead the puja for you.
 He makes you say the right things and do it for the right purpose.
 Tikam is Brahmani priest.
 There are many tourists who come to Tikam to do the puja.
 There are also many Indians who come especially to him so that they can be included in the book that his family has been keeping for generations.
 The people who come to him are mostly from the North of India.